 After treatment it is important to have a support system in place to provide a sense of community and accountability.
-This may include family and non-using friends, or a recovery-based support group such as Narcotics Anonymous or SMART Recovery.
+This may include family and non-using friends, or a recovery-based support group such as Narcotics Anonymous or SMART Recovery™.

-If you or someone you care about is struggling with a ketamine addiction and are ready to overcome it, get in touch with a treatment specialist to find treatment.
+If you or someone you care about is struggling with a Ketamine addiction, there is support available.
+Contact a treatment provider today.